 26 out."
 Well, you know, the information is already collected in 1 2 various places throughout the world.
 As an example, all of the trust claims for a particular claimant are sitting with the law 3 firm for that claimant, not just the ones we're seeking, but 4 all of them across any of the 70 trusts I just mentioned.
 So 5 it's collected in one place.
 There's no reason to believe that 6 7 the Bates White security procedures are worse than the law firms who are holding those claims.
 8 So we think the data-hacking arguments are simply a 9 10 red herring.
-11 Also, Paddock has raised the issue that they have settlements.
-Well, your Honor, we cited case law in our reply.
-12
+11

 Also, Paddock has raised the issue that they have settlements.
 Well, your Honor, we cited case law in our reply.
 Settlements, settlement agreements themselves are not immune to discovery, but we're not seeking the settlement agreements, your Honor.
 We're just seeking the fact of settlement.
+We're not seeking the amount.
 We're not seeking the terms of the settlement.
 We're just seeking the fact.